Visit Bacalar: the lake of seven colors

 How to get there?

-It certainly depends on where you're traveling from, but Bacalar is easily accessible by ADO bus or taxi.
-If you're traveling from another location in Mexico, you can reach the city by ADO bus.
 If you're coming from Caye Caulker (Belize), it's convenient to take a shuttle service to Bacalar via Belize City for a smooth border crossing.
 We used the Atlanta Express shuttle service, and it was a great experience.
 It's also possible to take a boat directly from Caye Caulker to Chetumal and then travel to Bacalar by taxi or bus.

 Where to stay?